Scroll To See More Images

 Natalie Cole – 9 Grammys

 Cole has nine Grammys and is one of the most decorated female R&B artists.
 Her first award was for Best New Artist in 1976.
-Her most recent award was in 2009 for Best Traditional Pop Vocal Album for Still Unforgettable.
+One of her most recent awards was in 2009 for Best Traditional Pop Vocal Album for Still Unforgettable.

 Sheryl Crow – 9 Grammys

 Crow is the owner of nine Grammys.
 Her first came in 1994 for Best New Artist, as well as for her song “All I Wanna Do.”
-Her most recent award was in 2003 for Best Female Rock Performance for her song “Steve McQueen.”
+One of her most recent awards was in 2003 for Best Female Rock Performance for her song “Steve McQueen.”

 Norah Jones – 9 Grammys

 Jones is the recipient of nine Grammys.
 Her first was in 2003, where she took home five awards, including Best New Artist and Album of the Year for Come Away With Me.
-Her most recent was as a featured artist on River: The Joni Letters, which won Album of the Year in 2008.
+One of her most recent was as a featured artist on River: The Joni Letters, which won Album of the Year in 2008.

 Rihanna – 9 Grammys

 Rihanna has won a total of nine Grammys.
-Her first was in 2008 when she won Best Rap/Sung Collaboration for “Umbrella” with Jay-Z. Her most recent was for the same category in 2018 for “Loyalty” with Kendrick Lamar.
+Her first was in 2008 when she won Best Rap/Sung Collaboration for “Umbrella” with Jay-Z. One of her most recent was for the same category in 2018 for “Loyalty” with Kendrick Lamar.

 Hillary Scott of Lady Antebellum – 9 Grammys

 Scott of the country band Lady Antebellum has won nine Grammys.
 The artist, who is the lead singer of Lady Antebellum and the only female member, won her first Grammy in 2010 for their song “I Run to You.”
-Her most recent win was in 2012 for Best Country Album for Lady Antebellum’s “Own the Night.”
+One of her most recent win was in 2012 for Best Country Album for Lady Antebellum’s “Own the Night.”

-Gaga has won a total of nine Grammys.
+Gaga has won a total of 12 Grammys.
 Her first was in 2010 for Best Dance Recording for “Poker Face.”
-Her most recent wins were in 2019, where she took home three awards: two for “Shallow,” her duet with Bradley Cooper from A Star Is Born, and one for “Joanne (Where Do You Think You’re Goin’?)” off her album Joanne.
+One of her most recent wins were in 2019, where she took home three awards: two for “Shallow,” her duet with Bradley Cooper from A Star Is Born, and one for “Joanne (Where Do You Think You’re Goin’?)” off her album Joanne.